Primary Solutions Consulting

 What is a Point-of-Use Water Filtration System?

-Point-of-use (POU) water filtration systems are installed at specific locations where water is used, such as under the kitchen sink, on the countertop, or attached to a faucet.
+Point-of-use (POU) drinking water filtration systems are installed at specific locations where water is used, such as under the kitchen sink, on the countertop, or attached to a faucet.
 These systems provide filtered water at the specific point where it is needed, ensuring clean water for drinking and cooking.

 Benefits of Point-of-Use Water Filtration